Jean Sutton: The Programmed Man (1968)

 The reported power of the N-bomb aboard a destroyer spaceship preserves peace for years in the federated solar systems until enemy teleporters discover the bomb does not exist.

 Lord of the Stars (1969)

 Prologue: "Gultur, Lord of the Stars, knew his race was destined to conquer the Universe, for such was ordained when life first emerged from the slate-gray seas of Munga.
 He, himself, had decimated a score of worlds.
 But then, at the brink of his greatest victory, he encountered an alien youth who dwelt alone on the planet of an emerald sun."

-The alien youth is an earth child named Danny who was catapulted to the planet Wenda by his parents before their spacecraft was destroyed.
-Danny and his no-form (for life take forms or no forms at all) Zandro are our heroes.
-Fine copy of a mind-stretching adventure penned by the husband-and-wife team that gave us The Beyond and The Programmed Man.
+The alien youth is an Earth child named Danny who was catapulted to the planet Wenda by his parents before their spacecraft was destroyed.
+Danny and his no-form (for life takes forms or no forms at all) and Zandro are our heroes.
+A fine copy of a mind-stretching adventure penned by the husband-and-wife team that gave us The Beyond and The Programmed Man.